mrcsxsiq/mrcsxsiq/README.md

 - [Face Landmarks for ARCore Augmented Faces](https://creativetech.blog/home/face-landmarks-for-arcore-augmented-faces)
 - [Instagram - like filter "Which ... are you?" with ARCore Augmented Faces](https://creativetech.blog/home/which-are-you-instagram-like-filter-arcore)
 <!-- BLOG-POST-LIST:END -->

-# Hi there, I'm Marcos Paulo Farias 👋

-I'm a mobile app developer based out of the GTA in Ontario, Canada that likes experimenting with new languages & tech stacks, as well as competing in the occasional Hackathon!

 ## About Me
 _**When did you start programming?**_